Zuka-Kevlishvili/Final/README.md

 # FitApp

+  Fitness app that aims to provide users with workouts and diet plans to achieve their goals within the shortest periods of time and with an optimized plans.

-  Fitness application, which mainly consists of 2 parts, workout plans and nutrition.
+  Mainly consists of 2 parts, workout plans and nutrition.

   You can find different exercises for different parts of body and nutrition plans for different diet styles for differernt goals.